ealpert/AlpertBST260Project/README.md

+## Welcome and Project Objectives

+This project is designed to facilitate visualization of National Health and Nutrition Examination Survey (NHANES) data from 2017-2018.

+### NHANES Background

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ealpert/AlpertBST260Project/edit/main/README.md) to maintain and preview the content for your website in Markdown files.